vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

    run InstallXMDEClientAnalyzer.sh
    ```

-### Running the XMDE Client Analyzer
+### Run the XMDE client analyzer

-Live Response doesn't support running the XMDE Client Analyzer or Python directly, so an execution script is necessary.
+Live response doesn't support running the XMDE Client Analyzer or Python directly, so an execution script is necessary.

 > [!IMPORTANT]
 > The following scripts assume the XMDE Client Analyzer was installed using the same locations from the scripts mentioned earlier.
 If your organization has chosen to install the scripts into a different location, then the following scripts need to be updated to align with your organization's chosen installation location.